RevKeenDocs

 Credit MethodEffectBest For

-Refund to Payment MethodIssues credit note and automatically processes refund/voidCustomer paid and wants money back
+Refund to Payment MethodIssues credit note and automatically processes the correct gateway reversalCustomer paid and wants money back

 Customer BalanceIssues credit note and adds credit to customer accountCustomer wants credit toward future purchases